klarsen1/Information/cran-comments.md

 ===================

 I got the NOTE: "File README.md cannot be checked without ‘pandoc’ being installed."
 I can't get rid of this unless I add the README.md file to .Rbuildignore, which does not seems like a good strategy.
 So I am ignorig this for now, hoping that the CRAN servers will have pandoc.

+In addition, I got the following note: "Possibly mis-spelled words in DESCRIPTION."